 Men don't just enjoy a better sex life when married; they are also more likely to experience better physical and emotional health.
-Research suggests that men who get and stay married live almost 10 years longer than their unmarried peers.16 What's more, marriage benefits health in numerous and surprising ways.
-For instance, a recent Harvard study found that even among men diagnosed with cancer, married men live significantly longer.17 styles than do otherwise similar singles.18 For example, one recent study finds married men (and married women) have higher serum carotenoid levels than never-married, divorced, or widowed men, suggesting marriage promotes a diet higher in fruits and vegetables.19
+Research suggests that men who get and stay married live almost 10 years longer than their unmarried peers.
+Health in numerous and surprising ways.
+For instance, a recent Harvard study found that even among men diagnosed with cancer, married men live significantly longer.
+He